Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 The code below creates an asset, an associated token, and outputs two files:

-* A 'liquid-asset-proof-' file that must be placed on the server of the registered domain.
+* A 'liquid-asset-proof-' file that must be placed on the server of the registered domain over the entire lifecycle of the asset.

 * A 'register_asset.sh' file that, when run, will post the asset registration data to Blockstream's Liquid Asset Registry.